OneUltimate/arch-LInux-terminal-by-ultimate-for-windows/README.md

 zakos/replica for the arch Linux distribution

 !start file - **arch Linux main.py**
-!Before running, open the weather.py file and add your (or another) city.
+!Before running, open the weather.py file and add your (or another) city + create file .env and write 'Token=/your token bot in telegram/'
+!for run tg-bot use command 'startbot' in commmandline

 *libraries used:* PyQT5, platform, psutil, datetime, time, subprocess, requests, winreg, wmi, os, socket,  sys